jdidion/xphyle/README.md

 # Developers

 We welcome any contributions via pull requests.
 Style-wise, we try to adhere to the Google python style guidelines.
 We use Google-style docstrings, which are formatted by the [Napoleon Sphinx Plugin](https://pypi.python.org/pypi/sphinxcontrib-napoleon).
 We run pylint as part of each build and strive to maintain a 10/10 score.
-We plan to soon enable automated static type checking using mypy.
+We enforce the [Contributor Covenant](http://contributor-covenant.org/) code of conduct.